PřF:M6800 Calculus of Variations - Course Information

-- Elementary course in calculus of variations.
+- Elemantary course in calculus of variations.
 The content copies the classical differential calculus of functions in infinite dimension.
-Students will understand necessary and sufficient conditions for (weak) extrema in such problems and applications.
+The focus are necessary and sufficient conditions for (weak) extrema in such problems.

 - GEL'FAND, Izrail Moisejevič and Sergej Vasil'jevič FOMIN.
 Calculus of variations.
 Edited by Richard A. Silverman.
 Mineola, N. Y.: Dover Publications, 2000. vii, 232 s.
 ISBN 0-486-41448-5. info

 - A history of analysis.
 Edited by Hans Niels Jahnke.
 Providence: American Mathematical Society, 2003. ix, 422 s.
 ISBN 0-8218-2623-9. info

 - MORSE, Marston.
 The calculus of variations in the large.
 New York: American Mathematical Society, 1934. ix, 368 s.
 ISBN 0-8218-1018-9. info